 M.A.
 Intercultural Studies & Missions

-The M.A. in Intercultural Studies builds a strong foundation in biblical and theological studies.
-The purpose of this program is to prepare students for leadership in cross-cultural Christian service and ministries reacted to the global expansion of the church in urban, international and intercultural contexts.
+The purpose of the M.A.
+Intercultural Studies degree program is to prepare students for leadership in cross-cultural Christian service and ministries related to the global expansion of the Church in urban, international and intercultural contexts.

 Most classes are offered in 3 hour blocks scheduling; morning, afternoon, and evening classes.
 Some classes are offered on Saturdays, online, or through attending different conferences around the world with AGSIM faculty and staff.

 Students will choose between a written comprehensive examination or a written project based on field data collected in a second continent context.
 The purpose of this requirement is to enable the student to demonstrate knowledge and ability to interact with the theory and practice of cross-cultural ministry and mission in an integrative way.
-The student will work with their adviser to determine which option will better serve the student a semester before they intend to complete this requirement.
+The student must inform his or her adviser of which option will be used to complete the degree requirements a semester before they intend to complete this requirement.